Quadratic and Higher-Order Unconstrained Binary Optimization of Railway Rescheduling for Quantum Computing: Demonstration of the model

 Assume all trains are already delayed.
-Hence, they can leave the stations as soon as possible if only resources are available.
-We consider the objective as denoted in Eq.~\eqref{eq::objective}, with following weights $w_1 = 2.0, w_2 = w_3 = 1.0$ (Inter-City train is of higher priority).
+Hence, they can leave the stations as soon as the resources (free rail track ahead) are available.
+We consider the objective as denoted in Eq.~\eqref{eq::objective}, with the following weights $w_{j_1} = 2.0, w_{j_2} = w_{j_3} = 1.0$ (Inter-City train has higher priority).
 We set $d_{\max} = 10$ for all trains, and use $1$ minute resolution.
+The initial conditions are as follows: $\nu(j_1, {s_1}_{\text{out}}) = 4$, $\nu(j_2, {s_1}_{\text{out}})=1$, and $\nu(j_3, {s_2}_{\text{out}}) = 8$.
+We compute unavoidable delays and $\nu$s prior to the optimization.
+Particular departure times of the trains are in the following range: